Chapter 5 : I like my job.

 My eyes dart desperately around the hallway, trying to look anywhere but at Louis and his knowing looks.
 One of the pictures hanging on the wall strikes my fancy, so I study it closely and will the emotion on my face to disappear.

 And suddenly, I know.
 I know why I can’t help but cry.
-It’s because my life has come full circle, right back to where it was just over a year ago.
+It’s because my life has come full circle, right back to where it was so long ago.
 I might as well be starting over again in a new city.
 My life is such a joke.
 I’m pathetic; just look at me.

 “If you really feel that strongly about it, you can have the bed,” Louis says quietly, and my eyes snap to him immediately.
 He offers me a small smile as a few tears unwillingly roll out of my eyes, staining my cheeks with their telltale watermark.